The 8 most momentous opening-day Premier League matches

 Chelsea 1-0 Manchester United (2004/05)

 This was no classic, but Chelsea's 1-0 victory over Manchester United ushered in a new Premier League rivalry.
-The previous six years had been dominated by Arsenal and Manchester United, but Roy Keane vs Patrick Vieira was soon replaced by Wayne Rooney vs Didier Drogba, Edwin van der Sar vs Petr Cech, and Sir Alex Ferguson vs Jose Mourinho - and this was the start.
+The previous six years had been dominated by Arsenal and Manchester United, but Roy Keane vs Patrick Vieira was soon replaced by Wayne Rooney vs Didier Drogba, Edwin van der Sar vs Petr Cech and Alex Ferguson vs Jose Mourinho.
+This was the start.

 Aston Villa 4-2 Manchester City (2008/09)

-The first half in this match was goalless.
-John Carew finally opened the scoring with his head shortly after half-time, before Elano levelled from the penalty spot with 25 minutes remaining.

-Agbonlahor then stole the show, first volleying in from six yards out, then heading in a Barry cross, before side-footing in a third for his seven-minute 'perfect' hat-trick.

-City were busy in the transfer market for the rest of the month, something that may have been at least partly prompted by their loss at Villa Park.
-Vincent Kompany, Pablo Zabaleta and Robinho all signed as they tried to break into the Champions League, and the Citizens haven't looked back since.
-Villa fans, on the other hand, probably do quite a lot.
+Agbonlahor stole the show on the opening day, scoring a perfect hat-trick to fire the Villans to victory.
+City were busy in the transfer market for the rest of the month, signing Vincent Kompany, Pablo Zabaleta and Robinho – something that may have been at least partly prompted by their loss at Villa Park.

 Liverpool 1-1 Arsenal (2010/11)